 The academic world changed when I was in school.
 Ph.Ds were still standard, but specialized doctorates for those who had no interest in teaching appeared.
 Where Ph.Ds are Doctor of Philosophy in a subject, these are doctorates in the subject itself.
 Ed.D as a Doctorate in Education, DBA as a Doctorate in Business Administration, etc. I considered the one for education, but the conversations in academia held these degrees in the same light as MFAs.
 They were the same – but not.
 I abandoned the idea of teaching formally and looked for work in an unrelated field.

 I ended up finding a job I love that has nothing to do with creative writing or even English.
 My co-workers are fun and I enjoy the work.
 But there is something about being in school that I miss.
 So, a year after I got my MFA, I find I’m looking up Ph.Ds again.
 I started with looking for online English degrees.
 My passion is language and literature, so studying it makes sense.
 But not much has changed in a year.
-There are still no schools offering an online doctorate degree in English Lit that don’t also require me to move.
+There are still no schools offering an online doctorate degree in English Lit that don’t also require me to move to another state.

 With that sad thought, I browsed other options.
 An ED.D. or Ph.D in education would seem to make the most sense, given my love of literature.
 But at that level, it would require me to focus on an aspect of school management or curriculum creation.
 Neither of which appeal to me.
 I have no interest in running a school now that my homeschooling days are behind me.